 Nothing starts happening until somebody starts dreaming.
 Every accomplishment started off first as an idea in somebody’s mind.
 It started off as a dream.
 It started off as a vision, a goal.
 If you don’t have a goal for your church, your default goal is to remain the same.
 If you aim at nothing, you’re definitely going to hit it.

-The Bible tells us in Proverbs 11:27 (Good News translation) “If your goals are good you will be respected.”
+The Bible tells us in Proverbs 11:27, “If your goals are good, you will be respected” (GNT).

 So I want to challenge you to dream great dreams for God.
 One nice thing about dreaming is that it doesn’t cost anything.
 You can have great dreams and think through and pray through and it doesn’t cost you anything at all.
-The Bible says “God is able to do far more than anything we would ever dare to ask or even dream of, infinitely beyond our highest prayers, desires, thoughts or hopes.”
-(Ephesians 3:20, Living Bible).
-God comes along and says, “Think up the biggest thing you think I can do in your life, in your ministry, in your church and I can top that.
+The Bible says, “God . . . is able to do far more than we would ever dare to ask or even dream of — infinitely beyond our highest prayers, desires, thoughts, or hopes” (Ephesians 3:20 TLB).
+God comes along and says, “Think up the biggest thing you think I can do in your life, in your ministry, in your church — and I can top that.
 I can beat it.”

 There are three parts to getting God’s vision for your ministry.

-The first thing God shows you is He shows you the What?
-He shows you what He’s going to do.
+The first thing God shows you is the What?
+He shows you what he’s going to do.
 The big mistake we make once we have a sense of what God wants to do is trying to accomplish it on our own.
 Inevitably we fall flat on our faces and come crawling back to God saying, “Oh, God.
 I’m so sorry.
 What did I do?
 Did I miss the vision?
-You told me what You were going to do and I went out and tried to accomplish it and fell flat on my face.
+You told me what you were going to do, and I went out and tried to accomplish it and fell flat on my face.
 Did I miss the vision?”

 God uses the person who has a dream.